 This Christmas play dough recipe is inspired by the Christmas-flavoured sugar I make each year to go on our Christmas-movie-popcorn.
 The sugar smells exactly like Christmas, with a blend of herbs and spices that fills the house with a festive feeling and, as I often have play dough on my brain, I thought why not try it for a Christmas play dough recipe?

 Will you be celebrating Diwali with your children next month?
 I think observing festivals from many different cultures is a wonderful way to introduce kids to the wider world.
-The festival of lights is taking place on Thursday 23rd October 2014 and a creative way to mark the occasion by making some salt dough candle holders.
+The festival of lights is taking place on Wednesday November 11th 2015 and a creative way to mark the occasion by making some salt dough candle holders.

 Here’s how we combined the garden’s ingredients with some sensory and imaginary play this week: garden flower play dough.

 I’m joining in with the 20 Days of a kid-Made Christmas fiesta today and sharing an idea for some DIY clay heart decorations, which are so pretty for hanging on the Christmas tree or as some festive bunting.
 Here’s the DIY clay recipe and how to make the heart decorations.